ionic-team/stencil/src/compiler/output-targets/readme.md

 `host`: The actual "host" element sitting in the webpage's DOM.

-`lazy-loaded`: A lazy-loaded webapp creates all the proxied host web components up front, but only downloads the component implementation on-demand.
-Lazy-loaded components work by having a proxied "host" web component, and lazy-loads the component class and css, and rather than the host element having the "instance", such as a traditional web component, the instance is of the lazy-loaded component class.
+`lazy-loaded`: A lazy-loaded webapp creates all the proxied host custom elements up front, but only downloads the component implementation on-demand.
+Lazy-loaded components work by having a proxied "host" custom element, and lazy-loads the component class and css, and rather than the host element having the "instance", such as a traditional custom element, the instance is of the lazy-loaded component class.
 If a Stencil library has a low number of components, then having them all packaged into a single-file would be best.
 But for a very large library of components, such as Ionic, it'd be best to have them lazy-loaded instead.
 Part of the configuration can decide when to make a library either lazy-loaded or single-file.

 `module`: Component code meant to be imported by other bundlers in order for them to be intergrated within other apps.

-`native`: Lazy-loaded components split the host web component and the component implementation apart.
-A "native" component is a traditional web component in that the instance and host element are the same.
+`native`: Lazy-loaded components split the host custom element and the component implementation apart.
+A "native" component is a traditional custom element in that the instance and host element are the same.

-`self-contained`: Individual web components packaged up into stand-alone, self-contained code.
-Each component has it's own runtime, but customized to only include exact what that component requires.

-`single-file`: Opposite of lazy-loaded.
-When a library has a low number of components, it'd be best to have them all in one file rather than lazy-loading them.
+`custom-element`: Individual custom elements packaged up into stand-alone, self-contained code.
+Each component imports shared runtime from `@stencil/core`.
+Opposite of lazy-loaded components that define themselves and load on deman, the custom elements builds must be imported and defined by the consumer, and any lazy-loaded depends on the consumer's bundling methods.

 ## Output Target Types